Exercise addiction

 Exercise addiction is a state characterized by a compulsive engagement in any form of physical exercise, despite negative consequences.
 While regular exercise is generally a healthy activity, exercise addiction generally involves performing excessive amounts of exercise to the detriment of physical health, spending too much time exercising to the detriment of personal and professional life, and exercising regardless of physical injury.
 It may also involve a state of dependence upon regular exercise which involves the occurrence of severe withdrawal symptoms when the individual is unable to exercise.
 Differentiating between addictive and healthy exercise behaviors is difficult but there are key factors in determining which category a person may fall into.
 Exercise addiction shows a high comorbidity with eating disorders.

-Exercise addiction is not listed as a disorder in the fourth revision of the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV).
+Exercise addiction is not listed as a disorder in the DSM-5.
 This type of addiction can be classified under a behavioral addiction in which a person's behavior becomes obsessive, compulsive, and/or causes dysfunction in a person's life.
-The next revision of the DSM (DSM-5) will include an addictions and related disorders section; gambling is the only non-substance addiction that is likely to be included.
-Other non-substance addictions, such as exercise addiction, are being researched but their inclusion is undetermined.